bitdeep/cv/README.md

 - Created presale, airdrop, and farming contracts with advanced features, as demonstrated in multiple repositories on my [GitHub profile](https://github.com/bitdeep), such as:
   - Sample public contracts in the [SolidityContracts](https://github.com/bitdeep/SolidityContracts) repository
   - Token-related contracts in repositories like [xex-contracts](https://github.com/bitdeep/xex-contracts) and [token-deposit](https://github.com/bitdeep/token-deposit)
-  - Specialized contracts like the [timelock-multsig](https://github.com/bitdeep/timelock-multsig) combination, **as one of biggest issue of our time is hack of protocols with multiple multisigs**.
+  - Specialized contracts like the [timelock-multsig](https://github.com/bitdeep/timelock-multsig) combination, **as one of the biggest issues of our time is hack of protocols with multiple multisigs**.
 - Designed NFT auction and raffle systems, as demonstrated in various repositories on my [GitHub profile](https://github.com/bitdeep):
   - Implemented smart contracts for NFT minting, trading, and auctions in projects like [nft-auction](https://github.com/bitdeep/nft-auction)
   - Developed raffle systems with fair distribution mechanisms, such as [nft-raffle-contract](https://github.com/bitdeep/nft-raffle-contract)